gurchk/LandingPage-Node/README.md

 # LandingPage-Node
-Landing page for me myself and i
+Landing page for me, myself and i